ullmark/hashids.net/README.md

 **1.0.0**

-- Several public functions are renamed to be more appropriate:
+- Several public functions marked obsolete and renamed versions added, to be more appropriate:
 	- Function `Encrypt()` changed to `Encode()`
 	- Function `Decrypt()` changed to `Decode()`
 	- Function `EncryptHex()` changed to `EncodeHex()`